Bojack-Manhorse/Maps_Scraper/README.md

 within a terminal running from this folder.

-To use the scraper, run the files within `Notebook.ipynb`
+To use the scraper, run the files within `Notebook.ipynb`.

+More documentation to follow!